ltang16/info-catalog/TO-DOS.md

 [ ] host live demo on Netlify or something similar
 [x] start Github repo
 [ ] push all code to Github repo

+MINOR FIXES:
+[ ] fix grid row spacing so that header section doesn't have weird gap when no courses are available -- unless responsive design not necessary...